frankko/Artboard-Tools/README.md

-**These plugins have been updated for Sketch 3.3's new plugin format.
-I don't know if they'll still work with Sketch 3.2 and lower.
-Probably not.**
+> **¡These plugins have been updated for Sketch 3.3’s new plugin format.
+I don’t know if they’ll still work with Sketch 3.2 and lower.
+Probably not!**

 * * * * *

 # Artboard Tools (Sketch plugins)

-Contains four plugins:
+Contains five plugins:

 ## Arrange Artboards ( cmd+ctrl+1 )